Have you ever got a call from ability recovery service asking you to pay for a debt you had a few years back?

 Check your credit reports.

-The first step is to obtain copies of your credit reports to review what exactly Ability Recovery Services is reporting.
+The first step is to obtain copies of your credit reports to review what exactly Ability Recovery Service is reporting.
 Look for any errors in the reports, like debts that do not belong to you or incorrect account information.

 Dispute the debts with credit bureaus by sending a debt validation letter.